-Use the correct flags when you create a mysqldump file
+Use the correct flags when you create a SQL dump file

-If you do not use the correct flags when you create your mysqldump file, your import might not be successful.
+If you do not use the correct flags when you export your data to a SQL dump file, your import might not be successful.
 For information about creating a mysqldump file for import into Google Cloud SQL, see Creating a mysqldump file.